 You should clarify the course structure with the swimming teacher before you sign a contract.
 First discuss whether your child should take private lessons, semi-private lessons with siblings or a friend, or possibly a group swimming class.

 Pay particular attention to your child’s needs.
 If your little boy is shy, private lessons might be better for him.
 Group lessons can lead to more playing around than swimming, and the little ones might not learn as much.
 On the other hand, the group dynamic could encourage the children to learn to swim even faster.

 The swimming teacher should not be a drillmaster.
 Even if she coaches high school teams – beginners need to have fun swimming.
 To find out more about a specific teacher, you can watch them giving a swimming lesson before you register your child.
 Starting off, individual swimming lessons should not exceed 30 minutes.
 After that, children’s concentration decreases considerably.
 Keep them alert by varying exercises in the lesson instead of doing the same thing over and over again.

 A few lessons with a swimming instructor probably aren’t going to be enough to make your child a strong swimmer.
 Your child will succeed more quickly if you practice with them at home or in a public swimming pool, too.
 And this practice doesn’t have to be swimming laps with a kickboard.
 Even letting them swim around for fun in the water can help to strengthen their swimming skills!

 Keep them swimming after summer or after the swimming lessons are over.
 They’re not going to completely forget how to swim, but if they don’t visit a pool regularly, they won’t be as comfortable in the water.
 To keep your kids from becoming afraid of water, you should visit an indoor swimming pool from time to time in winter.
-In addition to building up their swimming skills, you’ll both be able to spend some quality time with your child and remain active at the same time.
+In addition to building up their swimming skills, you’ll both be able to spend some quality time together and remain active.